-In the new whitepaper, company Founder & CEO Andrew Lutts identifies these steps for the reader, and includes 17 external resources that the reader can utilize to deploy the successful email marketing model.
+In the new whitepaper, How to Make Money With B2B Email Marketing in 7 Simple Steps, company Founder & CEO Andrew Lutts identifies these steps for the reader, and includes 17 external resources that the reader can utilize to deploy the successful email marketing model.

 “In reality, the steps are fairly straightforward,” said Lutts.
 “The problem is, most marketers don’t demonstrate the patience to fine-tune the strategy for their product or service and optimize results to make real money.
 Sometimes, they give up just before getting the mix right.
 If they only knew how close they really were to making it work in a big way.”

 To download and read the free whitepaper visit: https://www.netatlantic.com/resources/email-marketing-whitepapers